-If you miss adding source or destination columns, chances are that you might fail in uploading the CSV file properly and you might also see the error message “Missing one or more required columns “.
-If you want to know more about how to format your CSV file correctly for importing redirections, please check out our KB article How to Create & Edit Redirects Using CSV.
+If you miss adding source or destination columns, chances are that you might fail to upload the CSV file properly, and you might also see the error message “Missing one or more required columns “.
+If you want to know more about how to format your CSV file correctly for importing redirections, please check out our KB article, How to Create & Edit Redirects Using CSV.

 7 Add Sponsored Tag to Affiliate Links

 Sponsored tag is an HTML attribute that is added to affiliate links to let search engines like Google or Bing know that the link is sponsored or paid.
 Adding sponsored tags to affiliate links is important as it allows you to comply with Google’s guidelines for paid links.

 Without the sponsored tag, your affiliate links may be considered unnatural or artificial by Google, which can result in a penalty for your website.
 As Google said about qualified outbound links,

 Mark links that are advertisements or paid placements (commonly called paid links) with the sponsored value.
 More information on Google’s stance on paid links.

 If you are using affiliate links on your website, we recommend that you tag them as sponsored links.
 This will help Google understand that these are affiliate links and not regular outbound links.